phgthanhng/eCommerceProject/Deliverable#1/Proposal.md

 ## Overview

-In this project, our team will create an Ecommerce B2C platform that carries out transaction between business owners to customers.
-With this platform, our purpose is to help connect buyers to small, family business as well as promote their business.
-We would like to create a place where anyone can open their own business and start making money.
+In this project, our team will build an Ecommerce B2C online bookstore where customers can order books online.
 ---------------

 ## Features